 Individuals representing critical professions that will complement the expertise on the Boulder Arts Commission including curators, educators, non-profit managers, and other fields.

-Diversity of all kinds will be sought to encourage equity and include the perspectives of those from different cultural backgrounds, differently abled people, genders, and ages.
+Diversity of all kinds will be sought to encourage equity and include the perspectives of those from different cultural backgrounds, genders, and ages, as well as differently abled people.

-- Wednesday, November 15, 6 p.m.: Interviews at Boulder Arts Commission Meeting
+- Wednesday, November 18 at 6 p.m.: Interviews at the Boulder Arts Commission Meeting